 Smudging is supposed clear the negative energy.
 It’s a sacred thing so you can’t do it while drinking margaritas.
 You gotta be mindful, not drunk.
 On the other hand, tequila often leads to places untraveled.
 I’ll consider it.

 We’ll be clearing the space around us of negative energy.
 The dust and dirt of our human emotions accumulate.
-And like physical dust we can see, you gotta Swiffer that up too.
+And like physical dust we can see, you gotta Swiffer up the remnants of your emotions too.
 Some people smudge weekly.
 I haven’t done it in years.
 No wonder every appliance in the house broke, the basement flooded, and the pipes burst.
 That is what they call a negative event.
 Gotta smudge.

 Now to the feather.
 You use it like your hand basically, to waft the smoke up over your person.
 The smoke is washing you.
 Repeat this mantra: Air, fire, water, earth.
 Dismiss, dispel, Don Julio – on the rocks.
 (Only kidding, I added that last one).